icaroribeiro/nuveo-code-challenge/README.md

 ## 6 - CSV file generation with workflow data

 As previously commented, all csv files generated during a "normal" execution of the project will be saved in the directory informed in the environment variable named **STORAGE_DIR** of the **back-end/.env** file.
 The name of each csv file is composed by the id of the related workflow and the .csv extension.
-(By default, they wll be placed in a directory named **storage** inside the **back-end** directory).
+(By default, they wll be placed in a directory named **storage** inside the **back-end** directory.)

 ## 7 - Tests

 In order to test the solution three **test sets** were developed.

 (P.S.
-Only the first two sets involve creating and editing records from the test database).
+Only the first two sets involve creating and editing records from the test database.)

 In case of the project was run with Docker containers, the tests will be executed on the running **back-end** container.